kevinlwk/writing-code-guide/README.md

 3. Visit similar problems or try coding "simpler" versions of your problem to move in the right direction

 4. Talk out loud

+5. Still not working?
+Go for a walk LOL you're probably too tunnel visioned